 Most shop owners consider the main entrance as the only point of entry.
 This is certainly a good way to start but you must also consider other entries such as the back/emergency door, windows and ceiling cavities.

-Following on from door security, take a look at your window security.
-Check for any cracks between the frame and the glass panel, both inside and out.
+Next, let's take a look at your window security.
+Check for any cracks between the frame and the glass panel, both inside and outside of the building.
 If you find there are cracks developing, then it may be time for a replacement.
 For those stores that have windows that can open to let the fresh air in, you’ll also need to review the strength of your window grilles.
 If they are made of plastic, chances are, they can be easily cut, therefore metal is the best option.
 Place window restrictors on all opening windows to restrict the length of the opening.
 Use a key to lock it into place.

 Most shops want to have their merchandise proudly displayed at all hours of the day and night.
 But if you are going to be closed for an extended period of time, now is not the time to do this.
 In this case, it’s a good idea to cover your windows.
 Whether this is a temporary fix such as sticking cardboard up to the window or draping linen over it, this is better than nothing.
 Alternatively, for a more permanent solution, install proper window coverings such as blinds or curtains.
 Once this is all over, you can continue to use these each night or on occasions such as renovations, or stock takes.